-When the main characters are shown in a police academy ballistics lecture at the beginning, the large flip chart illustrations seen in the background are Warren Commission exhibits of President John F. Kennedy's head wounds, prepared by medical illustrator H.A.
+(at around 5 mins) When the main characters are shown in a police academy ballistics lecture at the beginning, the large flip chart illustrations seen in the background are Warren Commission exhibits of President John F. Kennedy's head wounds, prepared by medical illustrator H.A.
 Rydberg under the direction of Dr. James Humes, the chief examiner of Kennedy's autopsy.
 This is another reference to the Bulger case (albeit a fairly oblique one): when Kennedy was shot, one of the other passengers and shooting victims was Texas Governor John Connally.
-John Connolly was also the name of the FBI agent who recruited Bulger as an informant and ultimately protected him from investigation or prosecution for many years.
+John Connolly was also the name of the FBI Agent who recruited Bulger as an informant, and ultimately protected him from investigation or prosecution for many years.

 Screenwriter William Monahan envisioned a sequel to the film, citing that it would've focused on overlooked aspects of the first film, such as political corruption.
 Monahan had watched the sequels to the original film on which "The Departed" was based, but felt that a potential sequel would've gone in a different direction set by this film.
 Mark Wahlberg also indicated that Dignam would've been the main character in this film.
 To date, plans for the sequel haven't materialized.

 Colin Sullivan's (Matt Damon) apartment does not exist.
-The view of the Massachusetts State House was an effect shot from the roof of Suffolk University, which is the law school where Sullivan says he is taking night classes.
-Michael Ballhaus, the film's cinematographer, evaluated the shot during preproduction.
+The view of the Massachusetts State House was an effects shot from the roof of Suffolk University, which is the law school where Sullivan says he is taking night classes.
+Cinematographer Michael Ballhaus evaluated the shot during preproduction.

-In the dinner scene with Madolyn, Colin states that "what Freud said about the Irish is we're the only people impervious to psychoanalysis."
+(at around 31 mins) In the dinner scene with Madolyn, Colin states that "what Freud said about the Irish is we're the only people impervious to psychoanalysis."
 Despite what you may find on a Google search or the Boston Globe, Sigmund Freud didn't actually ever say that.
 In a clever act of investigative journalism, a man named Dr. Charles wrote to the director of research at the Freud Museum in London, and asked him about the legitimacy of the quote's attribution.
-His response (which is also stated on the FAQ section of the museum's Website): "There is no evidence Freud said [the quote].
-The only documentation seems to be Anthony Burgess, in his introduction to a book of Irish short stories: 'One of [Freud's] followers split up human psychology into two categories - Irish and non-Irish.'"
+His response (which is also stated on the FAQ section of the museum's Website): "There is no evidence Freud said the quote.
+The only documentation seems to be Anthony Burgess, in his introduction to a book of Irish short stories: 'One of Freud's followers split up human psychology into two categories - Irish and non-Irish.'"

-The CD that Costigan mails to Colin is mailed in the cover for The Rolling Stones' album "Exile on Main St.".
-Earlier in the film, when Costello beats Costigan's hand with his own shoe, a song from the album, "Let It Loose," plays over the scene.
+(at around 2h 10 mins) The CD that Costigan mails to Colin is mailed in the cover for The Rolling Stones' album "Exile on Main St.".
+Earlier in the film (at around 36 mins), when Costello beats Costigan's hand with his own shoe, a song from the album, "Let It Loose," plays over the scene.

 There are two phone numbers used in the film.
 The first is Billy's phone number is 617-869-1469 (It appears when Colin Sullivan answers the phone).
 This is actually a real Boston number used by Sprint Spectrum.
 If someone calls it, you will get a generic voice mail box which is full.
 The other number is 311-555-2368, which was actually a phone number used in telephone-company publications.

-The newscaster seen reporting the news story detailing the dumped body by Costello's gang was a real Boston area newscaster at the time of filming.
-He reported for Boston's Warner Bros. affiliate station WB56.
+(at around 1h 55 mins) The newscaster seen reporting the news story detailing the dumped body by Costello's gang, was a real Boston area newscaster at the time of filming.
+He reported for Boston's Warner Brothers affiliate station WB56.

-Tom Kemp and Zachary Pauliks appeared in a flashback scene in which Frank talks to Billy's father as young Billy looks on.
-Although the scene was deleted, the actors appear in the picture that Billy gives to his aunt and the actors are still listed in the closing credits.
+(at around 19 mins) Tom Kemp and Zachary Pauliks appeared in a flashback scene, in which Frank talks to Billy's father, as young Billy looks on.
+Although the scene was deleted, the actors appear in the picture that Billy gives to his aunt, and the actors are still listed in the closing credits.

 The classroom scene, police academy graduation scene, and shooting range scene (all at the beginning of the film) were actually shot near the end of production.
 Historic Ft.
 Schuyler on the campus of State University of New York's Maritime College was the back drop.

-The "MASS Processor Company's" microprocessor shown in the movie is really an ST Microelectronics' ST9F150JDV1QC micro-controller, released in 2003 and intended for applications such as MP3 players, GPS devices, and car radios.
-It went for around $7 at the time it was released (in the movie it is stated they go for $100,000 each).
-The microprocessor has an internal clock frequency of 24 Megahertz and 100 pins and can address up to 4 Megabytes of memory.
-A typical Intel Core 2 Duo microprocessor, released in 2006 (the same year as The Departed) for use in desktop computers, runs at 1400 Megahertz or higher frequencies, has 775 pins, and can address up to 4000 Megabytes.
+The "MASS Processor Company's" microprocessor, shown in the movie, is really an ST Microelectronics' ST9F150JDV1QC micro-controller, released in 2003 and intended for applications such as MP3 players, GPS devices, and car radios.
+It went for around seven dollars at the time it was released (in the movie it is stated they go for one hundred thousand dollars each).
+The microprocessor has an internal clock frequency of twenty-four Megahertz and one hundred pins, and can hold up to four Megabytes of memory.
+A typical Intel Core 2 Duo microprocessor, released in 2006 (the same year as The Departed) for use in desktop computers, runs at 1,400 Megahertz or higher frequencies, has 775 pins, and can address up to four thousand Megabytes.

 Captain Queenan mentions to Billy Costigan that his son attends Notre Dame.
-Martin Sheen's character from The West Wing, President Josiah Bartlet, went to the same college who was also a fan of the Boston Celtics
+Martin Sheen's character from The West Wing (1999), President Josiah Bartlet, went to the same university, and was also a fan of the Boston Celtics.

 The trivia items below may give away important plot points.